 The Bishop Verot School Board is comprised of current and past parents, alumni, and community leaders brining years of person, professional, and educational experience to this advisory board.
 The School Board works with adminstration, specifically the Principal, in an advisory role on matters pertaining to school policy and planning for the continured growth and success of Bishop Verot.
 In addition to the School Board responsibilities, some of the members also serve on area-specific committeees including the Finance Committee, Academic Affairs Committee, Development Committee and the Marketing Committee.

-John Clinger is in his second year as School Board member at Bishop Verot.
+John Clinger is in his third year as School Board member at Bishop Verot.
 He moved to Ft.
 Myers in 1991 and married into the Verot family.
 His wife Rusti '89, her brother, sisters, niece and nephews are Verot alumni.
 John's mother-in-law, Lee, also was a member of the Verot family as a valued school employee for many years.
 John is a Senior Vice President - Wealth Management Advisor with Merill Lynch.
 He and his team work with wealthy families to define and implement strategies to meet their individual financial goals.
 He also serves as the Resident Director of the Ft.
 Myers Branch for Merrill Lynch.
 John and Rusti have four daughters, Katie '09, Emma-Lee'10, Madison '18, and Abigail '19.

 Fr.
-Stan Dombrowski is in his second year serving on the Bishop Verot School Board.
+Stan Dombrowski is in his third year serving on the Bishop Verot School Board.
 Fr.
 Stan, an Oblate of St. Francis de Sales, arrived at St. Cecilia Parish in July 1998, where he served as a Parochial Vicar until July 2001, when he was made Pastor.
 Fr.
 Stan has been involved in many ministries: teacher, hospital chaplain, chaplain in the United States Navy (served in Desert Shield/Desert Storm) as well as parish ministry.
 Athough born in Philadelphia, Pennsylvania, Fr.
 Stan considers Ft.
 Myers his home.

-Andrew Engelbrecht '94, is in his first year serving on the Bishop verot School Board.
+Andrew Engelbrecht '94, is in his second year serving on the Bishop verot School Board.
 A Fort Myers native, having attended both St. Francis and Bishop Verot, he earned a bachelors in business from the University of Florida and a masters from Penn State in turf management.
 Andy is an agronomic sales manager for SiteOne Landscape Supply, working mostly with golf course superintendents.
 With over 25 years in the golf industry, Andy is a Class "A" member of both the PGA and GCSAA.
 He and his wife Betsy have four children, Rachel '14, Kristen '18, and future Vikings Jake, and Ryan.

-Anthony Gargano, PA is serving his fifth year as a member of the School Board.
+Anthony Gargano, PA is serving his sixth year as a member of the School Board.
 For nearly three decades, Tony Gargano has assisted many of Southwest Florida's most successful real estate leaders, developers, brokers, and investors as a real estate attorney and trusted advisor.
 Tony earned his BA in English from the University of Florida, graduating with high honors and Phi Beta Kappa; and earned his Juris Doctorate from the prestigious Notre Dame Law School.
 He and his wife Jessie have eight children, of which five have attended or are attending BVHS; Megan '04, Anthony '06, Monica '08, John '13,Thomas '15, Jimmy '18, Vinny '20, and Nick '22.

-Constantine Mantz, MD is serving in his fifth year as a member of the School Board.
+Constantine Mantz, MD is serving in his sixth year as a member of the School Board.
 Constantine graduated from the University Of Chicago School Of Medicine in 1995, completed a residency in radiation oncology in 2000, and currently is Chief Medical Officer for 21st Century Oncology.
 Constantine and his wife, Christina, have three boys, Alex ’15, Nicholas ’18, and Andreas ’21.

-Matt Roepstorff '03 is serving his second year as a Bishop Verot High School Board member.
+Matt Roepstorff '03 is serving his third year as a Bishop Verot High School Board member.
 Matt was raised in Ft.
 Myers and is a graduate of Bishop Verot High School.
 Matt obtained his undergraduate degree from the University of Alabama where he majored in English and was a member of the English honor society, Sigma Tau Delta.
 He went on to obtain his Juris Doctorate from Florida Coastal School of Law in Jacksonville, FL where he was on the Executive Board for the Mock Trial team.
 Matt joined Pavese Law Firm in 2015 and primarily focuses his practice in the areas of business and corporate law, civil litigation, and local government.

-Brad Shipley '99 is serving as a second year Bishop Verot School Board member.
+Brad Shipley '99 is serving as a third year Bishop Verot School Board member.
 Brad was born and raised in Ft.
 Myers, attending St. Francis Xavier and Bishop Verot.
 He attended the University of Richmond '03, and is a Certified Public Accountant and Shareholder in the firm of Wiltshire, Whitley, Richardson & English.
 Brad is also a member of the board of directors of Classic Basketball, Inc., the organizers of the City of Palms Classic, a member of the Florida Institute of the Certified Public Accountants (FICPA) Management of Accounting Practice committee, a member of the leadership of Bonita Springs Chamber of Commerce Leadership Class of 2015-2016, and an associate member of the Gulf Citrus Growers Association and the Commercial Investment Professional of SWFL.
 Brad and his wife Melissa have two daughters, Madison and Peyton, future Vikings.

-Marc Taglieri is serving in his first year on the Bishop Verot School Board.
+Marc Taglieri is serving in his second year on the Bishop Verot School Board.
 He attended the University of Virginia ‘95 and holds a BS in Education and Master Degrees in Teaching and Educational Leadership.
 Marc spent 20 years as an Educational Leader at public and private schools in New Jersey and Florida.
 Currently, Marc is a Sales Consultant and Sales Trainer with Pulte Homes in Fort Myers.
 Marc and his wife Christine, relocated to Fort Myers in 2011 with their two children, Marc Jr., ‘20 and future VIking Juliana ‘21.

 2011 SACS ACCREDITATION